 Hiring skilled developers in-house is a time-consuming process that costs money in terms of time, effort, and overhead.
-As a result, many companies opt to hire full-time developers.
+As a result, many offshore software development companies opt to hire dedicated offshore developers.

-A dedicated development team concept can be beneficial in a variety of situations such as:
+A dedicated development team can be beneficial in a variety of situations such as:

 When you need to fill talent gaps in your team with experts with particular skills.

-When you need to quickly respond to immediate development needs that are over your capacity.
+When you need to quickly respond to development workload over your capacity.

 To save the company from increasing costs due to the immediate development needs, you can reduce schedule and expense variances by hiring dedicated developers from any other nation with reduced labor expenses.
 You only need to pay the developers a set salary for the hours they work.
 Furthermore, because remote developers provide flexibility to the project, you can successfully handle any changes in project needs.

 When you want to decrease your operational costs.